 As a recruiter, hiring manager, or human resource professional, you are responsible for the impression and serve as the lead as the interviewer for the interview and selection process.
 There are questions the company you are interviewing with can’t ask.
 The EEOC (Equal Employment Opportunity Commission) enforces Title VII of the Civil Rights Act of 1964, which prohibits employment discrimination based on race, color, religion, sex, and national origin.
 Among other laws, regulations, and statues put into place to protect the candidate, the Age Discrimination in Employment Act, also prohibits discrimination against individuals 40 years of age or older; the Equal Pay Act; and sections of the Civil Rights Act of 1991.

 Now that you’ve heard the legal jargon, it basically means that a company can’t make a hiring decision based on race, color, religion, sex, and national origin.
-Companies should avoid illegal interview questions like the five listed below.
+Companies should avoid illegal common interview questions like the five listed below.

 - “How old are you?” or “What is your date of birth?”